Norman106/normanfwamba.github.io/_posts/2024-02-12-StreamliningSoftwareDeliverywithCICDPipelines.md

 ## How to Choose a CI/CD Platform

-Selecting the right CI/CD platform involves evaluating your team’s needs and the platform’s features.
+Selecting the right CI/CD platform involves evaluating your team’s needs and the platform's features.
 Here are key considerations:

 ### 1. Cloud-Based vs. Self-Hosted Options
 - **Cloud-based:** Easy to set up and maintain, with infrastructure managed externally.
 Examples: GitHub Actions, CircleCI.